 Here are three of these hiccups you might face as a Cannabidiol startup:

-- Banking services: Most businesses find it difficult to get reliable banking services since banks think twice before they do business with CBD companies.
-Therefore, it might be a lot harder to get loans for your business than any other company.
+- Banking services: Most businesses find it difficult to get reliable CBD banking services since banks think twice before they do business with CBD companies.
+Therefore, it might be a lot harder to get CBD business loans than any other company.
 It is a tough situation, and Cannabidiol businesses now look at alternative lenders and outside investors for funds instead of getting them from banks.
 You might also be forced to switch banks one too many times, especially if your merchant account gets closed.

 - Insurance services: Another challenge you might face in your Cannabidiol business is finding insurance for your company.
 Despite industrial hemp’s legalization in the US, premiums for CBD businesses remain elevated, and insurance companies cannot be strong-armed to reduce the prices.

 - Payment Processing: Processing payments in CBD business costs a fortune, and several banks accept only MasterCard for payments.